Investing In Their Success

 Our founder said it best — our team members are our greatest competitive advantage.
 We only succeed when they succeed, which is why we invest in them every step of the way.

 For our frontline team members, a job in our restaurants provides tremendous opportunity.
-Across all our brands, our hourly team members earn, on average, more than $18 per hour, which includes tip income.
-In March 2021, we announced that every hourly restaurant team member will earn at least $10 per hour, inclusive of tip income.
-We also committed to raising the amount to $11 per hour in January 2022 and to $12 per hour in January 2023.
-As a result of the initial increase, 20% of our restaurant hourly team members received a raise.
+Across all our brands, our hourly team members earn, on average, more than $21 per hour, which includes tip income.
+In January 2022, we increased the minimum hourly earnings for restaurant team members to $12 per hour, inclusive of income earned through gratuities.

 All Darden Brands